vivekvjyn/viveks-guide/README.md

 ![](res/dragdrop.jpg)

 4. Fill in the basic information section.
-Include the DOI of the paper that is associated with the dataset.
+In the DOI section, select no and click get DOI.

 ![](res/basic.jpg)